 Hey, I’m in an area that’s in danger of being affected by this storm as well (its been raining non-stop for the past 3 days!)
 I’m also from the east coast & used to this kind of thing.
 Chicbabydoll is right, the most important thing is to have food & water!
 Think canned goods you can open up and eat with no prep, etc. Also make sure you have candles, flashlights, batteries on hand & lots of stuff to stay warm in!
-As long as you have food, shelter & some form of light you’ll be fine. :)posted about 1 year ago
+As long as you have food, shelter & some form of light you’ll be fine. :)posted over 1 year ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When stylelove07 reaches 200 Chic Points, she will be in the Style Council!

 I live on the east coast in Pennsylvania, and it is quite bad.
 The power has been out since 9 o’ clock last night.
 My family has to stay at my grandmother’s house because there is no heat or anything.
 Two trees fell right across the street from me.
 I hope everyone is safe.posted over 1 year ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.